Christophe-Martini/gcd-project/README.md

 The Run_analysis script does the merging of all the data coming from these various files so as to obtain a dataset that contains variables such as :

-- the identifiers of the 30 volunters (subjectid)
+- the identifiers of the 30 volunteers (subjectid)

-- the descriptive activity names to name the activities performed by each volunters (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+- the descriptive activity names to name the activities performed by each volunteer (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 - 66 variables related to measurements on the mean and standard deviation only.